-With around a thousand members - that range from household name charities to grass roots community groups - we lobby and campaign to advance the interests of the people and communities that our members support.
+With over a thousand members - ranging from household name charities to grass roots community groups - we lobby and campaign to advance the interests of the people and communities that our members support.
 We offer a wide range of practical services, products and support to our members to help them do what they do best - find innovative solutions for social challenges.

 What we do

 - Representation to government and other partnerships